back

 Respecting File Size Limits

-Finally, let's talk about file size.
-This is a classic stumbling block that can lead to frustrating upload errors.
-TikTok has different limits depending on your device, and you absolutely need to know them.
+Finally, let’s talk about file size.
+It’s a classic stumbling block that too often leads to frustrating upload errors.
+TikTok does have different limits depending on your device, and you absolutely need to know them.

 The goal is to balance pristine visual quality with a file that uploads smoothly.
 Adhering to TikTok’s size limits prevents the platform from over-compressing your work, which can destroy the sharp details you worked so hard to create.